a-ignatov-parc/requirejs-sandbox/README.md

 # Use cases

-`require-sandbox` can be used to:
+`require-sandbox` can be used for:

-1. Avoid conflicts with page's libs and scripts by running widgets in sandboxed enviroment with full access to parent page;
+1. Avoid conflicts with page's libs and scripts by running widgets in sandboxed environment with full access to parent page;
 1. Create widgets that can be used as standalone applications or injected in user's pages without any changes in codebase;
 1. Run simultaneous widgets using different lib versions.
 No problems to run widgets written with [jQuery](http://jquery.com/) `1.4.x` and `2.0.x` together;

 	> For example see demo #2

 1. Run simultaneous widgets with different conflicting libs as dependencies.
 You can easily run widgets written with [jQuery](http://jquery.com/) and [MooTools](http://mootools.net/) on one page without worring to have conflicts;

 # Demos

-Demo experiments list of requirejs-sandbox features:

-1. [Basic demo](http://a-ignatov-parc.github.io/requirejs-sandbox/demos/basic/) – loading app through config manager, css loading and working transits;
+1. [Basic demo](http://a-ignatov-parc.github.io/requirejs-sandbox/demos/basic/) – loading app through config manager, css loading and working with patches;
 1. [Multiple sandboxes demo](http://a-ignatov-parc.github.io/requirejs-sandbox/demos/multiple-jquery/) – loading multiple [jQuery](http://jquery.com/) versions in different sandboxes with code execution without intercepting main page scope;

 # API